Health Care Guide Information

 A person with a strong family history of cancer can be at high risk of developing it.
 This type is called familial cancer.
 It runs in a family.
 If a parent passed away from cancer, children have a higher risk of developing a malignancy.

 People working in places where chemicals are frequently used are at risk.
-These chemicals can irritate the skin or be inhaled from the air.
+These chemicals can irritate the skin or be inhaled.
 An environment with excessive radiation use without safety measures can also pose a risk.

 Exposure to Cytotoxic Agents

 Some researchers say that people like health care professionals are in direct contact with cytotoxic chemicals.
-This includes especially nurses and pharmacists who handle chemotherapeutic agents.
+This includes, in particular, nurses and pharmacists who handle chemotherapeutic agents.

 Vitamin-D Deficiency